 In 2011, Mayor John MacDonald held a meeting at the Heritage Hall as part of a long-running campaign to establish a Medical Clinic in Sayward.
-Earlier efforts had been unsuccessful, but forty people attended Mayor MacDonald’s meeting and, after hearing that the formation of a non-profit society was the final hurdle, Aggie Pringle, Angie Hayward (now Hibbert), Lisa LeSigne, Eve Hrybko, and Pat Rusch stepped forward to start the Sayward Community Health Society (SCHS).
+Earlier efforts had been unsuccessful, but forty people attended this meeting and, after hearing that the formation of a non-profit society was the final hurdle, a handful of volunteers stepped forward to form the Sayward Community Health Society (SCHS).

-Following the move of the Village Office into the Kelsey Centre, the old village-office building was offered for Clinic space.
-With volunteer labour using donated materials, the Society began renovations to make the building suitable for a medical facility, and the Society started raising money to pay for utilities.
-The community came forward in droves offering everything from cash donations, to internet service, office supplies, and art work for the walls.
-At this time the Society received no outside funding.
+The Village Office moved into the Kelsey Centre and offered the old office building for Clinic space.
+With volunteer labour using donated materials, the Society began renovations to make the building suitable for a medical facility, while the community generously offered everything from cash donations, to internet service, office supplies, and art for the walls.

-A five-year lease agreement with a five-year permissive tax exemption was struck between the Society and Village for $1 and the Village picked up all the running costs for the Clinic’s first year of operation.
-The running costs were then taken over by the Society, but the Village continues to provide external structural maintenance and substantial other help.
+A five-year lease agreement with a five-year permissive tax exemption was struck between the Society and Village, and the Village picked up all running costs for the Clinic’s first year of operation.
+The running costs were then taken over by the Society, but the Village continues to provide external structural maintenance of the building and substantial other help.

-Fund raising continued with help from the Community, Sayward Council, and the Strathcona Regional District, allowing for the purchase of a centrifuge for lab services, a twelve-lead ECG machine, a lab chair, a new computer system, and bio-hazard resistant flooring.
-The Society continued to make extensive renovations to the Clinic, including the new reception area, second examination room, NP kitchen area, and a separate blood processing room.
+Fund raising continued with help from the Community, Sayward Village Council, and Strathcona Regional District, allowing for the acquisition of a centrifuge for lab services, a twelve-lead ECG machine, a lab chair, a new computer system, and bio-hazard resistant flooring.
+The Society continued to make extensive renovations to the Clinic, including a new reception area, second examination room, NP kitchen area, and separate blood processing room.
 The majority of this work was done on a volunteer basis by Dan Fear, whom the Board cannot thank enough.
-The village spruced up the grounds and, after the Society chose colours for the new Clinic, village staff painted the exterior.

-Visiting Practitioners sourced by the Board were invited to come to Sayward.
-These Practitioners, who arranged their visits to meet the needs of the community, continue to make their own appointments and contribute to the Clinic’s running costs.
-Currently, these include a Physician, a Public Health Nurse, and a Mental Health and Substance Use Counsellor.
-The Clinic is very lucky to now have Nurse Practitioner Tracey Payne, who took over from the previous job share arrangement.
+Visiting Practitioners were invited by the Board to come to Sayward.
+These Practitioners, who arranged their visits to meet the needs of the community, make their own appointments and contribute to the Clinic’s running costs.
+Currently, these include a Physician and a Public Health Nurse.

-The Sayward Clinic is a ground breaker in that it is a Community Clinic, run by the Society, not a faceless bureaucracy, on the community’s behalf.
-The down side of this is that the Society is responsible for the running costs of the Clinic, as Island Health and Comox Strathcona Regional Hospital District contributions do not cover them.
+The Sayward Clinic is a ground breaker in that it is a Community Clinic, run by the Society on the community’s behalf.
+The Society is responsible for the running costs of the Clinic, while Island Health pays for a Nurse Practitioner and Medical Assistant.

-The Society has obtained charitable status, and charitable tax receipts for donations over $25 can now be issued.
-As Medical facilities and operating costs are often specifically excluded from grant applications, the SCHS continues to depend on community support to upgrade the Clinic and pay the bills.
+The Society has obtained charitable status so that charitable tax receipts can be issued for donations over $25.
+As Medical facilities and operating costs are most often specifically excluded from grant applications, the Society continues to depend on community support to upgrade the Clinic and pay the bills.